Trending

 Although he excelled at baseball, racing was Daniels’ true focus.
 He received a go-kart at age 7 and his first bandolero car at 9.
 As a driver, Daniels competed at South Side Speedway near Richmond, Virginia, and progressed to legends cars at Langley by 2001.
 He competed in late models at South Boston Speedway from 2004 until 2007, the year after he graduated high school from Hampton Roads Academy in Newport News, Virginia.

 Following the 2018 season, Daniels moved to a new role as an engineer in Hendrick Motorsports' competition systems group before rejoining the No. 48 team at Sonoma Raceway in June 2019 as lead engineer.
 He was promoted to be the crew chief for Johnson on July 29, 2019.
-Entering the 2024 season, Daniels has coached two drivers to 16 wins, 50 top-five finishes, 74 top-10s, seven pole positions and 4,332 laps led in his Hendrick Motorsports crew chief career.
+Entering the 2023 season, Daniels has coached two drivers to 36 top-five finishes, 57 top-10 finishes, six poles and 3,373 laps led in his Hendrick Motorsports crew chief career.

 Daniels’ hobbies include snowboarding, cycling, running and mountain biking.
 He is a fan of the NFL’s Carolina Panthers and resides in Huntersville, North Carolina, with his wife Shannon, daughter Ivey and son Ethan.